aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

    .. note::

       | Try replacing ``wave.mp4`` with your own video file and run both models.
-      | For best effect, your video file should contain people performing some activity.
+      | For best effect, your video file should contain people performing some activities.

 .. _tutorial_webcam: